nahidalam/CarND-LaneLines-P1/writeup.md

 **Finding Lane Lines on the Road**

-The goals / steps of this project are the following:
-* Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report
+The goal of the project is to create an image processing pipeline to identify lane lines on a road.
+To start with , we will identify white and yellow lane lines in a series of image.
+Then we will expand it to identify lane lines in a video (a collection of images).
+We will then reflect on the work on a short writeup.

 [//]: # (Image References)